khouston22/setiDeDoppler1/README.md

 Link to 2023 Acta Astronautica paper:  https://authors.elsevier.com/sd/article/S0094-5765(23)00408-3

 Code is in Matlab.
-In general, any “main----.m” file is
+In general, any “main----.m” file is the main executable script

 Description of directories:

 seti_dechirp: main De-Doppler analysis code

-seti_dechirp_mex: C-code files for De-Doppler
+seti_dechirp_mex: C-code files for De-Doppler, and comparisons to original Taylor DD code

 pfb: polyphase filter bank and chirp signal generation code